 You can get more smoke flavor with these grills by running them at the lowest temperature setting for the first couple hours of smoking or by using a supplemental smoke tube.

-Both of these grills are great alternatives to a Traeger and I think you would be happy with either model.
-If I was buying a new pellet grill and had to choose between these two models then I would absolutely purchase the Laredo instead of the Pro 850.
+If I had to choose between these two models then I would absolutely purchase the Laredo instead of the Pro 850.

 There are several small reasons and two large reasons why I prefer the Platinum Laredo 1000.